bcgov/MOH-HCIM-FHIR/input/pagecontent/OperationDefinition-bc-patient-get-demographics-withEligibility-intro.md

 This a special case of Get Demographics that returns the British Columbia insurance eligibility of the Patient in addition to the Patient record using the Coverage resource.

-The request is a Bundle with Resources for search parameters (MetadataParameters), a Patient to match against.
+The request is a Bundle with Resources for search parameters (MetadataParametersIn), a Patient to match against.

 The Patient Bundle entry is a [Patient by Example](StructureDefinition-bc-patient-by-example.html).
 The patient is a constrained Patient resource limited to the availabe search criteria.
 See the Get Demographics [search design](search.html#get-demographics-search) for more details on the critera.